coklzachkman/x402IQ/README.md

 ## Overview

-x402IQ is a robust protocol designed for reliable message transmission and transactions in distributed networks.
+x402IQ is a robust protocol designed for reliable message transmission in distributed networks.
 It provides secure communication with built-in checksum validation, automatic message tracking, and comprehensive error handling.

 ## Features